-The preliminarily-approved settlement provides class members with an enhanced and extended warranty, substantial reimbursement for past and future damages and repairs, and significant coverage for replacements in structures experiencing multiple product failures.
-The guaranteed funding for the settlement provides up to $21 million.
+The settlement provided class members with an enhanced and extended warranty, substantial cash reimbursement for past and future water damage and repairs, and significant coverage for replacements in structures experiencing multiple product failures.